THREE CUBED

 Bright Steps Assessment

-ThreeCubed is also supporting UWGK with their early child care and eduction assessment and the on-going work of the Bright Steps Action Team.
+ThreeCubed aided UWGK with their early child care and education assessment and the on-going work of the Bright Steps Action Team.
 The Bright Steps action team at UWGK continually engages in needs assessment, root factor analysis, and asset mapping to understand the ever-changing needs of children and families in the communities they serve.
-As part of this contract work, Three3 will provide technical social science support in the forms of 1.) asset and network mapping, 2.) a series of needs assessments, and 3.) facilitation of any meeting or workshops to better understand the issues or to share knowledge.
+As part of this contract work, Three3 provided technical social science support in the forms of 1.) asset and network mapping, 2.) a series of needs assessments, and 3.) facilitation of meetings and workshops to better understand the issues and share knowledge.

 East Tennessee Collaborative